danBhentschel/techio-linq-background/markdowns/02_Delegates/04_action_and_func.template.md

 What about passing parameters?
 Then you need [`Func<T, TResult>`](https://msdn.microsoft.com/en-us/library/bb549151(v=vs.110).aspx) for delegates that take one parameter, and [`Func<T1, T2, TResult>`](https://msdn.microsoft.com/en-us/library/bb534647(v=vs.110).aspx) for two parameters, etc. Just as with `Action`, the framework has delegates that support all the way up to 16 parameters.

-Here is an example of a delegate declaration that takes two parameters:
+Here is an example of a delegate declaration that takes two `string` parameters and returns an `int`:

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/Delegates1.cs, Example Func usage 2